AlmirNeeto99/IMC-DL-model/README.md

 # IMC

-This DeepLearning model will try to predict a person IMC by its height and weight.
+This **Deep Learning** model will try to predict a person IMC by its height and weight.

 ## Configuration